Albany Institute of History & Art

-This Albany Institute of History & Art traces its roots back to 1791, making this one this one of the oldest museums in the world.
-The museum offers a variety of regional collections in addition to a variety of exhibits and works of art including sculptures, paintings, ceramics, glass, maps, photographs, antiquities, and rare books and pamphlets.
+The Albany Institute of History & Art traces its roots back to 1791, making it one this one of the oldest museums in the United States.
+It offers a variety of regional collections in addition to a variety of exhibits and works of art including sculptures, paintings, ceramics, glass, maps, photographs, antiquities, and rare books and pamphlets.
 Highlights include the two mummies and artifacts from ancient Egypt, collections of manuscripts and diaries from the colonial period and American Revolution, and the Hudson River School collection of paintings.
 The museum consists of two buildings: the Rice House, which was built in 1895, and the museum building, the original portion of which was erected in 1907.
 The complex was listed on the National Register of Historic Places in 1976.